 Can your teams consistently deliver systems that address concerns around Operational Excellence?
 And Security, Reliability, Performance Efficiency and Cost Optimisation?
 If so then you are well on the way to having an system that can deliver long term value.

 We have had great success rolling out the Well Architected framework across many teams.
 It is a great approach to help your organisation prevent problems.
 And keep your systems delivering long term value.

 Well Architected Framework

 Micheal O’Reilly has written a brilliant guide on How to make well-architected work for organisations.
 He gets into the details of rolling out Well Architected in your Organisation.

 Ask Better Questions

-As leaders we strive to enable and empower our teams to be able to make decisions.
-As they have the context that’s required.
+As leaders, we strive to enable and empower our teams to be able to make decisions.
+And have the context that’s required.
 But we need to ensure they are challenging themselves to deliver the best solution possible.
 Quite simply the Well Architected Framework gives your leaders and teams better questions to ask.
 Of their teams, architecture, solutions, code, processes and practices.